 8. Keep your garden dry

 A pool of water serves as a breeding ground for hoverflies and other insects, as they use it to lay eggs and drink.
-So, draining these water-logged areas can help get rid of hoverflies.
+So, draining these water-logged areas, and drying up a muddy yard, can help get rid of hoverflies.

 9. Plant Some Common Herbs

 Some natural herbs are useful for deterring these flies.
 The scent of plants such as basil and lavender will help to deter them, while also adding a bit of extra greenery to your garden.

 You don’t have to remove plants from your indoor areas to get rid of hoverflies, but can place them away from windows and doors, as the flies are attracted to their scent and bright colors.